getodk/docs/docs/guide-end-of-form.rst

 You will generally want to encode the review process in the form design and require that the supervisor fill out some questions in the form.
 For example:

-* Add a checklist of actions the supervisor needs to take with an option to check each one off
+* Add a checklist of actions the supervisor needs to take with an option to check each one off.
-* Ask the reviewer to type in their name
+* Ask the reviewer to type in their name.
-* Ask the reviewer to type in a special code which they don't show to data collectors (use the :guilabel:`Delete after send` setting so data collectors can't view the code in sent forms)
+* Ask the reviewer to type in a special code which they don't show to data collectors (use the :guilabel:`Delete after send` setting so data collectors can't view the code in sent forms).
-* Ask the reviewer to sign with their finger
+* Ask the reviewer to sign with their finger.

 .. image:: /img/guide-end-of-form/reviewer-checklist.*
   :alt: The Collect app showing a list of questions for a reviewer.